No results for ""

 To use secure mode, you must complete the following:

 2. Configure your server-side or edge SDK to generate the secure mode hash: Most LaunchDarkly server-side and edge SDKs include a method to compute the secure mode hash for a key.
 Alternatively, you can compute the hash yourself.
-To learn how, read Computing the hash manually.
+To learn how, read Compute the hash manually.
 If at any time you reset an environment's SDK key, you will need to regenerate the secure mode hash.

 3. Send the computed secure mode hash for the context or user to LaunchDarkly: Include the secure mode hash when requesting flag evaluations.
 The JavaScript-based SDK will send the context or user key and the hash to LaunchDarkly.
 If the hash doesn’t match, LaunchDarkly returns an error.